Discover the truth about how much you should be feeding your dog

 Additionally, too many treats can cause obesity in dogs.
 When you’re training, make sure you reduce the amount of food you give them for dinner and try to limit treats to no more than five a day.
 If you make a note in PoochPlay of what and when you’re handing over a snack, we’ll automatically adjust the amount of food to feed your pup that evening.
 One less thing for you to worry about.

 Sometimes, dogs need extra calories.
 If your pooch is under six months old they’ll need more calories to grow, while pregnant females and nursing mums all require extra calories to feed their young.

 Watch out for big food companies.
 Obviously, the faster your dog empties a bag of food the sooner you’ll need to buy another, so they may not have your dog’s best interests at heart.
 The recommended amounts may be skewed towards overfeeding, so do your own research and let PoochPlay help you figure out what you really need to be feeding them.

-Seek out a company that list meat as a first ingredient, as protein will fill your dog up faster.
-High quality food may cost more at the outset, but you’ll use less – and have a healthier dog overall.
+Seek out a company that lists meat as a first ingredient, as protein will fill your dog up faster.
+High-quality food may cost more at the outset, but you’ll use less – and have a healthier dog overall.

 You want to be the owner your dog deserves and part of that is being responsible for their weight and diet.
 Help your dog live a long, healthy life – download PoochPlay today.